yaroslav-softcode/paste-pen/README.md

 To paste an image from the clipboard, right-click the "Image" button.
 To choose the size of the pen, lines, text, or eraser, right-click the corresponding tool buttons.
 To bring an inserted image to the front/back or delete it, right-click it in "Select" mode.
+Left-click on the "Screenshot" button copies the selected image to the clipboard and opens the viewer.
+Right-click only copies the image to the clipboard.
 Right-click the "Image" button to paste images from the clipboard, insert them without a background, or insert a folder and scroll through the files using the mouse wheel.
 Right-click the "Cursor" button: enable/disable the laser pointer.
 Right-click the "Hide/Show text" button: switch between light and dark themes.
 Right-click the language selection button: choose the desired language from the menu.

 💻 Download
-Download the ready-to-use paste_pen.exe file from the Releases page.
+Download the ready-to-use PastePen.exe file from the Releases page.
+Portable.

 ⚠️ Attention: Since the program does not have an official digital signature, Windows (SmartScreen or Windows Defender) may block the launch of the .exe file, displaying the warning "Windows protected your PC".
-To run the program, unblock the file via File Properties -> Unblock.
 The program is completely safe and open-source.

 📜 License